 (3) Understanding the local (national) academic environment as a prerequisite for high-quality cross-national projects.

-Promoting standards for cross-national research is explicit in our major endeavor on survey data harmonization in the social sciences, carried out jointly with the OSU Mershon Center within the Harmonization Project (dataharmonization.org), and funded by Poland’s National Science Centre.
+Promoting standards for cross-national research is explicit in our major endeavor on survey data harmonization in the social sciences, carried out jointly with the OSU Mershon Center within the Harmonization Project (dataharmonization.org), funded by Poland’s National Science Centre and by the National Science Foundation.
 In the field of cross-national survey research, CONSIRT is doing groundbreaking work in developing a new theoretical approach to analyzing existing international survey projects.
-Our key idea is “data recycling.”
-In short, data recycling is both the process of controlling for project-specific limitations of the quality of data via quality control indicators, and the process of integrating existing surveys into a unified, harmonized dataset.
-In this harmonized dataset, recycling involves the use of three types of control indicators: the first type deals with the quality of the data documentation, a second type deals with quality of the source data, while a third type deals with the validity and reliability of the newly-created, harmonized variables.

 CONSIRT is strongly involved in gathering, analyzing and managing data relevant for cross-national and comparative studies.

 The Polish Panel Survey, POLPAN, conducted on a national sample of Polish citizens in five year waves beginning with 1988, represents a foundational data source for CONSIRT.
 Over the years, POLPAN has drawn the attention of both faculty and students, who have been actively involved at various stages of its planning and implementation.
-Many former and current OSU and PAN graduate students are among participants of conferences, workshops and seminars held in Warsaw and in Columbus (2013), and devoted to the design of POLPAN surveys and the use of longitudinal data.
+Many former and current OSU and PAN graduate students are among participants of conferences, workshops and seminars.

 CONSIRT provides its members with access to unique datasets on political elites in countries of Central and Eastern Europe.
 EAST PaC (electoralcontrol.org) data contain information on parliamentarians and candidates from the end of the Communist era to the most recent election.
 CONSIRT has also coordinated surveys of Polish parliamentarians on the topics of gender, representation and inequality in 2005, 2009 and 2011.

-Currently, CONSIRT, together with the Research Team on Comparative Analysis of Social Inequalities at IFiS PAN, is involved and co-manages the following major grants from the (Polish) National Science Centre:
+CONSIRT, together with the Research Team on Comparative Analysis of Social Inequalities at IFiS PAN, has been involved and co-managed major grants.

 - Democratic Values and Protest Behavior: Data Harmonization, Measurement Comparability, and Multi-level Modeling in Cross-National Perspective.
 This grant is specifically for collaboration with the OSU Mershon Center for International Security Studies.